m-i-n-a-r/tarazed/README.md

 Tarazed takes every **space launch** in history from [Launchlibrary](https://launchlibrary.net) and displays a visual representation using **d3js**, **javascript** and other libraries.
 This kind of visualization should be easy to embed in another web page (an example wrapper is included).

 ## Task
-> How can a user understand the progression behind each space agency and the overall evolution of the space travel phenomenon?
+> How can a user understand the progression behind the overall evolution of the space travel phenomenon?

 The specific task is to display the history of the space travels from 1961 until the last scheduled launch in a clear and easy to understand representation.
-The user can see the progress of each agency on a time based graph, interacting with the graph to highlight or aggregate data.
+The user can see the progress on a time based graph, interacting with the graph to highlight or filter.
 Approximately, there are **2000 launches**, **250 agencies** and a time window of **60 years** (at the time of writing).

 ## Features